 Light is used in many sensors in a variety of ways.
 Light-emitting diodes, light-dependent resistors, and phototransistors can be combined to sense dust, measure distance, or determine reflected color.
 Light is also used in some ranging sensors to determine distance from a sensor to a target.

 Many sensors measure movement or distance indirectly, by sending out a pulse of light or sound and reading the reflected signal when it bounces off a target as illustrated in Figure 5.
 These are called ranging sensors because they read a range of distance.

 Still other sensors work by converting the energy they read into a change in capacitance.
 For example, accelerometers and other miniaturized electromechanical (MEMS) sensors typically have a tiny moving conductive mass at their core, suspended on tiny springs and surrounded on both sides by electrical contacts.
 Because the conductive mass is parallel to the outer contacts, a capacitance builds up between the contact.
 When the mass is moved, the capacitance changes between the two sides, effectively creating two variable capacitors as illustrated in Figure 6.
 That variable capacitor is then placed in a resistor-capacitor circuit to convert the change in capacitance into a changing voltage.

 Other than switches and variable resistors, most sensors you buy are integrated circuits that include the resistance-to-voltage or capacitance-to-voltage circuit and provide you with an analog voltage output.
 Some will even include an analog-to-digital converter and provide you with a serial data interface, either I2C, SPI, or asynchronous serial, so that you can connect the sensor to the serial ports of your microcontroller.
-Still others will provide a changing pulse output, or PWM output, where the width of the pulse represents the sensor value.
+Still others will provide a changing pulse output, or pulse width modulation (PWM) output, where the width of the pulse represents the sensor value.

 When you shop for sensors, you need to look at the data sheet to learn how they operate.
 The data sheet will usually include the following essential facts: